buczkowskid/Cogitech-coding-challenge/README.md

 # Users-Posts-App

 This coding challenge is a small Vue.js and Vuex.js single page application showing user posts using a REST API with the possibility of expanding or deleting content.
+The app uses pagination, so only 10 posts are shown per page.

 ## Run locally